lea-lgbt/blog/README.md

 # Lea's Blog

 This is going to be a place to write for Lea.
-It is based on the work and following the structure and Eleventy best practices of [eleventy-excellent](https://github.com/madrilene/eleventy-excellent) by [Lene Saile](https://front-end.social/@lene).
+It is based on [eleventy-excellent](https://github.com/madrilene/eleventy-excellent) by [Lene Saile](https://front-end.social/@lene).

 ## Tech stack